 Advertising Alcohol to Women

 Men have traditionally been the only ones who portrayed drinking in advertisements.
-More recently, women have been heavily targeted within in the advertising industry.
+More recently, women have been heavily targeted within the advertising industry.
 The alcohol industry has found new ways to target women in its advertising after noticing that women drink as much as men drink and began to target them directly.

 Many of these advertisements have been specifically attracting younger women.
 Marketing companies have developed “girly drinks” for the younger crowd.
-Even the health conscious athlete woman is being bombarded by new low-calorie options.
+Even the health-conscious athlete woman is being bombarded by new low-calorie options.
 Mothers are even more noticeably targeted as the “wine mom” culture increases.